 |-||-||-||-||-||00||96-99||00||96-99||Rank Value 100

-Once your rolls are complete, you may gamble on any two traits of your choice, potentially shoring up whichever area(s) you feel needs more work.
+Once your rolls are complete, you may gamble on any two traits of your choice, potentially shoring up any areas you feel need some help.
 Keep in mind that once you are done, all of your traits save for Awareness and Willpower must remain within normal human maximums; while you deal in dread forces unknown to most humans, you're still one of them for the most part.

-If your trait(s) exceed normal human levels, simply drop them back down to that point when you're done.
+If any trait(s) exceed normal human levels, simply drop them back down to that point when you're done.

 Once all of a new mage's vital statistics have been generated, a magical school of study must be chosen for him or her.
 While table 3 exists for the generation of a random school (mostly for Gamemasters to use), a player may choose which of the schools he or she wishes their character to follow.
 This is a very important choice, for magic wielding characters are stuck with their initial school for a very, very long time.

 Note that there are, in fact, two versions of table 3.
 If one's Gamemaster does not wish to include the three optional, combination character magical schools in their game, use table 3a to determine the sorcerer's school of study.
 On the other hand, if all bets are off, and the optional magical schools are in play, one may instead make use of table 3b, which makes all the known schools of magic available to players.

 Table 3a: Magic Schools (without combination character options)